jcoglan/presentations/slides/js-testing-fowd/example/example.md

       visit "/signup"
       fill_in "Username", :with => "jcoglan"
       fill_in "Email", :with => "jcoglan@mailinator.com"
-      fill_in "Password", :with => "correct horse battery" click_button "Sign up"
+      fill_in "Password", :with => "super safe password" click_button "Sign up"
       page.should have_content("Welcome, jcoglan!")
     end